skip to content

 TRT is often overlooked as a weight loss solution.
 It could be time to pay attention.

-Back in his military days, at 33, Brian Yoshimura might never have considered testosterone replacement therapy (TRT) as a solve for weight loss, let alone dropping pounds at all.
+Back in his military days, at 33, Brian Yoshimura might never have considered testosterone replacement therapy (TRT) as a solution for weight loss, let alone dropping pounds at all.
 He was ripped and spry.
 “But 10 years later, at 43, I weighed 285 pounds, and my knees almost gave out just walking to my car,” he says.

 Even though Yoshimura still exercised four to five days a week, he struggled to finish a 20-minute workout.
 “I had to chug energy drinks and coffee just to make it through the day,” he says.
 It wasn’t until he took a test through Hone that he discovered his testosterone levels were below where they should be for his age.